cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 ---
 layout: bt_wiki
-title: Installing and Configuring the Cloudify Manager
+title: Installing and Configuring Cloudify Manager
 description: A Cloudify Manager is a compute host that runs the Cloudify Management service.
 Learn how to install and configure the Cloudify Manager.
 category: Installation
 draft: false